Trading Taxes in the US

 Wash-Sale Rule

-A wash sale takes place when you trade a security at a loss, and then within thirty days either side of the sale, you, a partner, or a spouse purchase a ‘substantially identical’ instrument.
+A wash sale takes place when you trade a security at a loss, and then within thirty days either side of the sale, you, a partner, or a spouse purchases a ‘substantially identical’ instrument.
 If the IRS refuses the loss as a result of the rule, you will have to add the loss to the cost of the new security.
 This would then become the cost basis for the new security.

 For further guidance on this rule and other important US trading regulations and stipulations, see our guide to trading rules.